anmarkoulis/event-sourcing/docs/presentation/presentation.md

 ## **Projections update read models from events**

 <!--
-Inside the Celery tasks, projections update read models from events.
+So now we have Celery tasks processing events, but what do they actually do?
+They call projections - specialized handlers that update read models from events.
+Projections are the final piece of the event sourcing puzzle - they take events and transform them into optimized read models for fast querying.

 Here's our UserCreatedProjection.
-When a user_created event comes in, we build user data with aggregate_id, name, email, and created_at.
-We save this to the read model.
-This gives us event-driven read model updates that are optimized for queries.
+When a user_created event comes in, we extract the relevant data (aggregate_id, name, email, created_at) and save it to the read model.
+The key architectural insight here is that projections use the repository pattern - they don't know or care about the specific storage implementation (PostgreSQL, MongoDB, Redis, etc.).
+They just call `self.db.save()` and let the repository handle the details.

+This separation of concerns is crucial.
+Projections focus solely on one thing: ensuring the read model is properly updated from events.
+They don't handle business logic (that's the aggregate's job), they don't orchestrate the process (that's the command handler's job), and they don't manage storage details (that's the repository's job).
+This single responsibility makes projections easy to test, maintain, and reason about.
 -->